gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 Continue to **"Advanced JavaScript Self-Mastery Workbook"** to master:

-- Closures and advanced scope
+- Deep closures and scope chains
 - Prototypes and inheritance
 - Advanced async patterns
 - Memory management
 - Design patterns

+**You're now fully prepared for this workbook!** You have all the prerequisite knowledge including array methods and closures.

 #### Option 2: Framework Foundations